Studies and Reports > 2017 MN Biennial Report > Biennial Report Requirements

 investments that it considers necessary to modernize the transmission and distribution system by enhancing reliability, improving security against cyber and physical threats, and by increasing energy conservation opportunities by facilitating communication between the utility and its customers through the use of two-way meters, control technologies, energy storage and microgrids, technologies to enable demand response, and other innovative technologies.

 This new reporting requirement is often referred to as the Grid Modernization Report.
 The PUC in May 2015 opened a separate docket for consideration of efforts related to modernization of the transmission and distribution grid.
 Docket Number E999/CI-15-556.

 Further, subdivision 8, which was also added in 2015, provides:

 Each entity subject to this section that is operating under a multiyear rate plan approved under section 216B.16, subdivision 19, shall conduct a distribution study to identify interconnection points on its distribution system for small-scale distributed generation resources and shall identify necessary distribution upgrades to support the continued development of distributed generation resources, and shall include the study in its report required under subdivision 2.

-These new reporting requirements apply only to utilities operating under an approved multiyear rate plan approved by the MPUC under section 216B.16, subd.
-19. Xcel Energy is the only utility currently operating under such a plan and the only utility required to file a distribution study/grid modernization plan.
-Accordingly, Xcel Energy has submitted its report simultaneously with this biennial report under the same MPUC Docket Number but under separate cover.
+As mentioned above, these reporting requirements apply only to utilities operating under an approved multiyear rate plan approved by the MPUC under section 216B.16, subd.
+1, and Xcel Energy is the only utility currently operating under such a plan and the only utility required to file a distribution study and grid modernization plan.
+Accordingly, Xcel Energy has submitted its Grid Modernization Report and its Hosting Capacity/Distribution Study Report under separate cover for PUC consideration in two separate dockets.